nfotinakes/mrc_volunteer_system/README.md

 #### Data Import

 The data import page allows for the user to import volunteers via CSV files.
-The [Papa Parse](https://www.papaparse.com/) library to help in parsing files.
+The [Papa Parse](https://www.papaparse.com/) library helps in parsing files.
 The file headers must match the `volunteer` database headers in this version 1.0.

 #### Calendar

 The calendar page utilizes the [FullCalendar](https://fullcalendar.io/) component/API to create an interface for creating events and saving them to the database.

 #### Styling

+Site-wide styling, such as colors, are done via the [ThemeProvider](https://mui.com/material-ui/customization/theming/) of MUI.
+This allows for color palettes to be declared and the ability for swapping colors for light and dark mode.
+The color palette is created by selecting a color and using the VSCode Tailwind extension to create color gradients.

+Further styling for MUI components is usually done using the `sx` prop utilized by most components such as the `Box` and `Data Grid`.
+More information on [Customization](https://mui.com/material-ui/customization/how-to-customize/).

+The background image and logos are in the `/public/assets` sub-directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>